panpuchkov/pyoocalc/README.rst

 But what if I want to use more then one template for the report.
 For example one report for landscape format another for portrait.
-There is no warranty that I have to set the same value into the same Cell in different templates.
+There is no warranty that I have to set the same value into the same ``cell name`` or ``cell position`` in different templates.
 So I have to store rules for different templates somewhere.
 I have found easier way and that is ``NamedRange``.

 ``NamedRange`` is a name for a cell or cell range on a sheet. ``NamedRange`` is unique for entire document.